josueBarretogit/manga-tui/README.md

 # default : false
 track_reading_when_download = false
 ```
-if the `manga-tui-config.toml` cannot be read / parsed then the defaults will be used

 - `mangaDownloads`, where manga will be downloaded
 - `errorLogs`, for storing posible errors / bugs